Apply for the Medicine programme under the 'Other' category through the Dunedin campus in 2015Apply Now

 - has not passed a year of the programme from failure to gain terms or failing the examinations for that year, having previously sat special examinations in two separate years,

-may be excluded from further study towards the degree by the Board of the Division of Health Sciences on the recommendation of the Board of the Faculty of Medicine.
+may be excluded from further study towards the degree by the by the Academic Board of the Division of Health Sciences on the recommendation of the Academic Board of the Faculty of Medicine.

 Note: for the purposes of Regulation 8 special examinations granted on the grounds of ill health or other exceptional circumstances are not counted.